ajakaja/ajakaja.github.io/_posts/2018-12-28-taylor-series.md

 2. multivariable $$\bb{R}^n \ra \bb{R}$$
 3. multivariable $$\bb{R}^n \ra \bb{R}^m$$
 4. complex $$\bb{C} \ra \bb{C}$$
-5. on a curved space (not yet written)

 I thought it would be useful to have everything I know about these written down in one place.